'2001: A Space Odyssey' coming to IMAX theaters for the first time

 The film won an Oscar in 1969 for visual effects and was nominated for three others.

 Tickets for the IMAX run will go on sale Friday.
+The film will then get a 4k Ultra HD Blu-ray release on Oct.
+30. Pre-orders are available here.

 Comments